LiF-x/SiegeLadders/README.md

 2. Extract the contents of the zip
 3. Remove older versions of the mod from your server
 4. Make backup copies of your xml files before proceeding with installation.
 (This mod will overwrite the xml files)
+   - Ensure you make changes to xmls that you want on your server, such as speed of actions etc
 5. Upload the contents of the zip file to the server route folder which is the same where art.zip resides.
 6. Start the server
 7. Ensure you have 7zip installed on your computer [Download here](https://7zip.dev/en/download/)